-How to retrieve/backup saved passwords in Android phones?
+How to view/recover saved passwords in Android phones?

-Unlike a Windows PC, you can’t see saved/pre-entered WiFi passwords in Android phones.
-When a saved WiFi network settings are accessed, the password field either shows a series of asterisks (******) or the text “unchanged”.
-Here you can enter the new password but can’t see the old, saved one.
+Unlike a Windows PC, you can’t see saved (pre-entered) WiFi passwords in Android phones.
+When saved WiFi network settings are accessed, the password field either shows a series of asterisks (******) or the text “unchanged”.
+Here you can enter the new password but can’t see the old/saved one.
 Actually in Android, WiFi SSIDs and their corresponding entered passwords are saved locally (in phone memory) in a configuration file.
-But being a system file (in a system folder) you can’t access it having root access – by default Android system folders are hidden (for security reasons) and without rooting the device no file manager can show them.
+But being a system file (in a system folder) you can’t access it without having root access.
+For security reasons Android system folders are hidden by default and no file manager can access them unless the phone is rooted.
 Irritating, isn’t it?
 Fortunately there is an easy way out for this situation.

 If you have a rooted Android phone/tablet, it’s very easy to retrieve saved Wi-Fi password(s) – there are two methods for this

-1. Install a good file manager (I recommend free Root Browser app) from Play Store and open it
+Install a good file manager app (I recommend free Root Browser app) from Play Store and open it

 Go to /data/misc/wifi – in this folder locate a file named wpa_supplicant.conf (for WPA-secured WiFi networks) or wep_supplicant.conf (for WEP-secured WiFi’s) – open this file using any text viewer – there will be some text in this file as shown below